-WHAT’S FALSE/UNDETERMINED: Waffle House is the only business whose operations are measured to determine natural disaster impact, and FEMA formally uses Waffle House closures to assess the scope of disasters.
+Waffle House is not the only business whose operations are measured to determine natural disaster impact, and FEMA does not formally use Waffle House closures to assess the scope of disasters.

 In this article ...
 They claim FEMA judges disasters based on Waffle House: "Waffle House because Waffle Houses stay open 24 hours, 365 days a year, they've become one of the key ways the U.S. Federal Emergency Management Agency gauges the severity of natural disasters.
 So, these days, instead of poring over aerial photos or sending out inspectors, administrators can simply check the "Waffle House index" to determine how badly an area has been affected by a storm.